vtts/mytunes/README.md

 - injecting MusicService

 The component itself is rendered from the response of the `MusicService#albumInfo` method. `MusicService#albumInfo` makes an http call.
 In Angular 1.x you would probably mock `$httpBackend`.
-In our case we can implement a mock.
+In our case we can replace the `MusicService` by the `MockMusicService`.
 Note that the mock class itself does not inherit from MusicService because this would require us to inject HTTP stuff (what we want to avoid in this case).

 ```javascript
 class MockMusicService {